joryleech/Ics-314-final-project-technical-essay/README.md

 * Procedural Game Pages (with admin page abilities).
 * Browse games based on system and times

+## Use Case Ideas
+* Game master goes to landing page, logs in, publishes game for people to join.
+* Prospective player goes to landing page, logs in, searches games to see what fits their schedule, joins the game.
+* Game runner wants to change what time their game happens, goes to landing page, logs in, goes to their game page, edits the content.

 ## Beyond the Basics
 After implementing the basic functionality, here are ideas for more advanced features: